 Severe obesity damages the body by its mechanical, metabolic and physiological adverse effects on normal bodily function.
 These “co-morbidities” affect nearly every organ in the body in some way and produce serious secondary illnesses, which may also be life-threatening.
 The following are the excess risk of associated illnesses related to obesity.

-With BMI > 30 there is 55% increase in mortality, 70% increase in coronary artery disease, 75% increase in stroke and 40% increase in diabetes.
+With BMI > 30 there is a 55% increase in mortality, a 70% increase in coronary artery disease, a 75% increase in stroke and a 40% increase in diabetes.
 So, morbidly obese males between 25 and 35 have 12x the chance of dying as normal weight men.
 A morbidly obese adult has a 33% less chance of living to age 65 as that of a normal weight person.
-That is the reason why surgery for obesity has great relevance in treating the excess weight and cures/ improves most of these medical conditions along with the surgery.
+That is the reason why weight loss surgery has great relevance in treating the excess weight and cures/ improves most of these medical conditions along with weight loss.

 As a general goal, aim for at least 30 minutes of physical activity every day.
 Moderate aerobic exercise includes such activities as brisk walking or swimming.
 Vigorous aerobic exercise includes such activities as running and aerobic exercises.
 Because 3,500 calories equal about 0.45 kilogram of fat, you need to burn 3,500 calories more than you take in to lose .045 Kg.
 So one need to plan out the caloric intake and do regular exercises to have good weight loss.
+Having Bariatric Obesity Surgery in Kerala is great for keeping the body fat in control.
 Here is a chart to have an idea of how much weight loss you can achieve with diet and exercises.

 As the first line of treatment diet and exercises should be tried.
 Patients who had a trial of diet, regular exercise and probably drugs and failed to have a sustained weight loss must think about this surgery.
 Among Asian Indians, the recommended BMI for obesity surgery is >32.5 with co=morbid illnesses and >37.5 in Obese individuals.
 (Consensus Statement for diagnosis and treatment of Obesity, JAPI, Vol.57, February 2009. www.japi.org)